OpenRadioss/OpenRadioss/HOWTO.md

    * In cygwin Install Directory : Choose Cygwin directory.
          It is recommended to use the Default directory
    * In Local Download Directory, Choose the download directory
-   * In Internet Connexion : Choose System parameters
+   * In Internet Connection : Choose System parameters
    * In Download site menu : choose the repository server nearest to your location.
    * In the Package Menu :
      * Choose make